RevyWatson/team-profile-generator/README.md

 **insert screenshots and video link here**

 ## Credits
 This application was built using [NodeJS](https://nodejs.org/en/) and utilized the [Inquirer package](https://www.npmjs.com/package/inquirer) and the [Jest package](https://www.npmjs.com/package/jest).
-The generated HTML file was drafted using dynamic HTML and CSS and utilized the CSS framework [Bootstrap](https://getbootstrap.com/).
+The template for the generated HTML file was drafted using dynamic HTML and CSS and utilized the CSS framework [Bootstrap](https://getbootstrap.com/).

 ## Tests
 **insert testing info here**